Sidstumple/cmd-touch/README.md

 Users are able to filter the courses by types.
 Types can be added and removed and one or more can be assigned to a course in the CMS.

 ![filters](screenshots/filters.gif)

-If a course-type doesn't exist on the page it gets a class `hide`.
+If a course-type doesn't exist on the page the class `hide` is added.

 ```javascript
 filters.forEach(function(f) {